enigma-deco3801/data/codebases/backend/Overview.md

 - Run `npx prisma studio` to visualize the database and make changes to it.

 #### 1.3 Making changes to the database schema
 - Whenever changes are made to the prisma schema entities, i.e, the `schema.prisma`  run `yarn gen` and `npx prisma db push`.
 You may need to restart the VS Code Extension Host as well.
 PlanetScale and Prisma automatically and implicitly handle all the database migrations.
+You may need to omit sensitive database information through the `///TypeGraphQL.omit()` function.
+Prisma does not have inbuilt functionality to omit or hide sensitive or hidden fields, so this is a workaround where we hide it at the GraphQL interface level.